 NUIT BLANCHE TAIPEI

-The annual nighttime arts festival Nuit Blanche was first staged in Taipei City in 2016 after the city government was invited to host the event by the Bureau Français de Taipei, which represents France’s interests in Taiwan.
+Taipei’s version of the annual nighttime arts festival Nuit Blanche was first staged in 2016 after the city government was invited to host a local edition of the event by the Bureau Français de Taipei, which represents France’s interests in Taiwan.
 Since the first-ever Nuit Blanche (2001 in Paris, France), similar events have been organized in well over 100 cities around the world.
 It’s a fun celebration of the arts jam-packed with exciting street theater, music, and dance performances, sophisticated light and laser shows, light-art sculptures, and much interaction between performers and revelers to ensure all have a great time.

 TAICHUNG JAZZ FESTIVAL

 Taichung in central Taiwan, the island’s second-largest city, is justifiably called by many a city of culture.
 It is known for its excellent museums, such as the National Taiwan Museum of Fine Arts, and premier venues for cultural performances, such as the world-class National Taichung Theater.
 For more than a decade the annual Taichung Jazz Festival has been setting the tone for the city’s cultural vibe.
 The main stage is set up in Civic Square in the center of the city, a large square-shaped park surrounded by modern high-rises.
 Music lovers flock here to take in open-air performances by local jazz troupes and well-known jazz artists from abroad.
 The Calligraphy Greenway, a popular pedestrian area connected to Civic Square, is the festival’s other key performance venue.

 Taichung Jazz Festival